Kibu Vicuna - Playing on artificial turf is a challenge | Goal.com

 The 48-year-old did not disclose if new signing Baba Diawara will start against Kashmir.
 But he is hopeful that his experience will help Mohun Bagan this season.

 “It’s a team sport and I don't want to talk about one player.
-But regarding Baba Diawara, he has experienced the top level in the Primera first division, the Portuguese league and the Australian league and has scored many goals.
+But regarding Baba Diawara, he has experienced the top level in the La Liga, the Portuguese league and the Australian league and has scored many goals.
 We hope that he will be a good player for us.
 I don’t know if he will play or not,” he explained.